What is feline leukemia?

 Around 80% of cats die within a year of infection, and almost all will die within two to three years.

-IFA (immunofluorescence assay): This test needs to be sent out to a laboratory.
-Testing detects an antigen in leucocytes (white blood cells) or platelets.
+IFA (immunofluorescence assay): Testing detects an antigen in leucocytes (white blood cells) or platelets.

 There is no cure for FeLV, and treatment is usually targeted at managing FeLV-related diseases and keeping the cat as healthy as possible.
 Your veterinarian will tailor treatment and care of the FeLV-positive cat according to its individual circumstances.

 - Different vaccination schedule for the FeLV positive cat such as only using a killed vaccine instead of a modified live vaccine.

 - Interferon may be prescribed by your veterinarian.
 Interferon is a natural protein released by cells which have been invaded by viruses and assist the immune response by inhibiting viral replication.